syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ## Toggle series visibility

-The visibility of the segment can be control by tapping the legend item by enabling the [ToggleSeriesVisibility]() property.
+By enabling the [ToggleSeriesVisibility]() property, the visibility of the segment can be controlled by tapping the legend item.
 By default, the value of [ToggleSeriesVisibility]() property is `False`.

 {% tabs %}